 Once you have completed the installation, registration, and SmartHub server hardening processes, you must restart the server for all configuration settings to take effect.

-If you have registered your SmartHub to an on-premise Appspace server, you will need to install the SmartHub ASE Manager to be able to access and manage your SmartHub device(s).
+If you have registered your SmartHub to an on-premise Appspace server, you will need to install the SmartHub ASE Manager extension to be able to access and manage your SmartHub device(s).

 Access and log into your on-premise Appspace server instance with an account that has Portal Administrator privileges.
-Click the Appspace drop-down menu on the top-left of the Appspace Dashboard and click System > Extensions.
+Click the extensions drop-down menu on the top-left of the Appspace Dashboard and click System > Extensions.

 On the Extensions page, click the Install Extension icon.

-Click on the folder icon to browse and select the ASE Manager file (.zip) from your local machine that was recently saved/downloaded.
+Click on the folder icon to browse and select the ASE Manager extension file (.zip) from your local machine that was recently saved/downloaded.
 Click Upload to continue.